 Michaels said she’d contracted, and has since beaten, the coronavirus in an interview with Fox Business on Sept.
 8. She noted that her stellar health likely contributed to her mild case, but warned that not all experiences mirror her own.
 “I’m fortunate to have gone into it being healthy, and I was able to get on the other side of it pretty quick,” she said.
 “But not everyone is that lucky, as we know.
 And all I can tell you is if you are afraid of getting COVID, a public gym is probably a place where you will get it.”

 Michaels said, via Entertainment Tonight, that she had slight symptoms for the first three days of her infection, but by the fourth day, “symptoms were practically gone, and by the fifth day I felt fine.”
+By October, she was back in the spotlight, advising people on how to get rid of the Quarantine 15, touting an at-home workout, and re-starting feuds with other celebrities.

-She followed the news with a warning for people eager to return to public gyms and fitness classes.
+But she’s also warned for people eager to return to public gyms and fitness classes.
 “If you’re not in a mask and that person is not in a mask, and they have COVID and have no idea—because, by the way, I had no idea that I had it for six days, my friend had no idea that she had it when she gave it to me—anticipate that you will likely get it in an environment like that,” she said.
 “And if you are afraid of it, by all means, it’s not a move that I would recommend making.”

 Some gyms require face masks while members work out, but many do not.
 Those that do not require constant face coverings still recommend them whenever members are not “taking part in activities that require heavy exertion” or swimming.
 If a face mask is not in place, maintaining a distance of at least six feet is recommended.